 - With Gary's high recommendation, I purchased Liquid Web (aff link) Storm VPS.
 It is only going to cost me $60/month.
 (That's only $10 more than what I was paying HostGator and I get more storage, more bandwidth, more security, and reliability.)
 Oh, and I called Liquid Web to ask a question after I purchased my new hosting plan and they answered on the first ring.
 Amazing!

 - Gave Gary my login details so he can work his magic.
-I hired him to migrate my sites (set up my server, backups, move my sites, databases, emails, cron jobs, etc.) and give the server a dose of extra security too -- You're probably asking, why on earth would Regina hire him?
-She's techy.
-The answer is simple.
-I've known Gary for years and seen him perform magic on servers.
-I trust him enough to watch my dogs, my house, and my websites.
-And I am not a server expert and he is.
-He looks at my server usage, files, everything to make my site run awesome.
-Check out Gary's WordPress Migration Package.
+I had him migrate my sites (set up my server, backups, move my sites, databases, emails, cron jobs, etc.) and give the server a dose of extra security too 😉 — Check out our WordPress Migration Package.
 Got questions?
-Sign-up for a consultation with him, it's worth every penny!!!
+Sign-up for a consultation with Gary, it's worth every penny!!!

 - Contacted Kristen Eckstein, one of my clients and dear friend, and told her my action plan.
 She said, “Ditto” and immediately contacted Gary and he is setting up her server and moving her sites too.

 - Emailed a whole bunch of people in my personal list and let them know why their websites were down.

 - Contacted tons of friends on Skype and let them know what was up (my Skype was on fire when I got up yesterday morning)

 - Notified my Facebook friends about the issue and posted regular updates – Gee it would have been nice if HostGator sent out an email to their customers making them aware of the situation, but wait… they couldn't, emails were down.